An Information-Geometric Approach to Artificial Curiosity: Proofs

 with equality if and only if the statistic $\kappa$ is sufficient.
 We use $!$ to indicate that a relation does not hold in general.
 By \citep[Proposition 5.5-5.6]{ay2017information}, the statistic $\kappa$ is sufficient if and only if there exists $\omega:\mathcal{S}\rightarrow\mathbb{R}$ such that

 with $\omega$ independent of the probability density parameterization $\theta$.
 If the statistic $\kappa$ is injective, we trivially have sufficiency of the statistic with equality in~\eqref{equation:uniquerewards_coupledinequality}.
 Assume therefore that the statistic $\kappa$ is not injective, such that at least one set of states $\Phi\subseteq\mathcal{S}$ with $|\Phi|>1$ is mapped to a single state $\kappa(\Phi)$.
-Note that, by definition, $P(\Phi)=P'(\kappa(\Phi))$, Therefore, it suffices to consider the data processing inequality for the case of $\Phi$, since each such case corresponds to a certain amount of probability measure contributing additively to both sides of~\eqref{equation:uniquerewards_coupledinequality}.
+Note that, by definition, $P(\Phi)=P'(\kappa(\Phi))$, Therefore, it suffices to consider the information monotonicity for the case of $\Phi$, since each such case corresponds to a certain amount of probability measure contributing additively to both sides of~\eqref{equation:uniquerewards_coupledinequality}.
 Now, observe that

 and notice that the argument of $f$ can be rewritten as

 Combining~\eqref{equation:uniquerewards_ladder_1} and~\eqref{equation:uniquerewards_ladder_2} with \eqref{equation:uniquerewards_coupledinequality}, we see that theorem follows from showing that strictly concave $f$ uniquely satisfy \begin{equations} \int_\Phi f\left[ \frac{1}{p(s)} \right] dP(s) &= P(\Phi) \int_\Phi f\left[ \frac{1}{p(s)} \right] \frac{ dP(s) }{ P(\Phi)} \\ &\overset{!}{\leq} P(\Phi) f\left[ \int_\Phi \frac{1}{p(s)} \frac{ dP(s) }{ P(\Phi)} \right] = \int_{\kappa(\Phi)} f\left[ \frac{1}{p'(s)} \right] dP'(s) \end{equations} with equality if and only if $\kappa$ is a sufficient statistic.
 Notice that satisfying the inequality with equality if and only if $p(s_1)^{-1}=p(s_2)^{-1}$ for any $s_1,s_2\in\Phi$, is equivalent to strict concavity by Jensen's inequality.
 Therefore, the theorem follows from showing that $p(s_1)=p(s_2)$ for any $s_1,s_2\in\Phi$ is equivalent to sufficiency of $\kappa$.
 Since our theorem must hold when $\mathcal{P}$ is the space of all probability measures, we may consider arbitrary parameterizations $\theta$ in~\eqref{equation:uniquerewards_sufficiency} without loss of generality.
 In particular, consider $s_1,s_2\in\Phi$ and $p_{\theta_1},p_{\theta_2}\in\mathcal{P}$ such that $p_{\theta_1}(s_2)=p_{\theta_2}(s_1)$.
 Then